MicrosoftDocs/visualstudio-docs/docs/ide/managing-project-and-solution-properties.md

 To access properties on the solution, right click the solution node in **Solution Explorer** and choose **Properties**.
 In the dialog, you can set project configurations for **Debug** or **Release** builds, choose which projects should be the startup project when **F5** is pressed, and set code analysis options.

-Solution properties are stored in a Solution User Options (.suo) file. for more information about this file type, see the "[**Solution file**](solutions-and-projects-in-visual-studio.md#solution-file)" section of the [Solutions and projects in Visual Studio](solutions-and-projects-in-visual-studio.md) page.
+Solution properties are stored in a Solution User Options (.suo) file.
+For more information about this file type, see the "[**Solution file**](solutions-and-projects-in-visual-studio.md#solution-file)" section of the [Solutions and projects in Visual Studio](solutions-and-projects-in-visual-studio.md) page.

 ## See also